goutamkumar120/Smart-To-Do/README.md

 # 📝 Smart To-Do

 A **simple yet powerful To-Do List application** built with **Java** and **Spring boot** to help you organize tasks, boost productivity, and never miss deadlines.
-Now with **Smart Suggestions** ✨ — the app can recommend tasks based on your activity!
+Now with **Smart AI Suggestions** ✨ — the app can recommend tasks based on your activity!

 ---